 3. Once you are safe, figure out if FEMA has declared your location a disaster zone.

-Okay, so nobody wants to find themselves in the middle of a natural disaster.
+Nobody wants to find themselves in the middle of a natural disaster.
 That’s pretty obvious.
 That being said, if you are in a disaster situation, there are some benefits that come with being in a “FEMA-declared disaster zone.”

 Catastrophic weather damage happens all the time, especially during hurricane season along the coasts or wildfire season in the west.
 If you lose your home or are in danger, then, of course, that is a disaster to you, but it isn’t necessarily a “wide-spread” disaster.
 This isn’t to belittle your experience in any way; it just impacts the options available to you.

-Recent examples of FEMA-declared disaster zones include:
+Past examples of FEMA-declared disaster zones include:

 - North Carolina and Virgina during and after Hurricane Florence in September 2018